cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/646 Maximum average subarrya/Maximum average subarray.md

 ## Solution Idea
 ___
 Calculate the sum for the first array of length `k`.
 Remember it as maximum.
+Then move the window to the right and calculate maximums for each next window.
+Calculating the sum for the next window is simpler if you take the previous array and remove the first element and push the next ele

 ## Special Test Cases